theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 What is a shell and why should I care?
 --------------------------------------

-A _shell_ is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard/touchscreen combination.
+A _shell_ is a computer program that presents a command line interface, which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIS) with a mouse/keyboard/touchscreen combination.

 There are many reasons to learn about the shell: